-Our commitment to clear language is not just day-to-day work Plain Language Days, hosting sessions with experts to spread the rules of accessible communication to employees. ↓
+Our commitment to clear language is not just day-to-day work but also a reason to celebrate achievements.
+Each year, we organize Plain Language Days, hosting sessions with experts to spread the rules of accessible communication to employees.

 Complaint handling